-Information security and data privacy requirements have become a priority at federal agencies.
+Information security and data privacy requirements have become a high priority at federal agencies.
 These requirements extend to federal contractors because of their access to government data.
 Often, cybersecurity professionals are the first to identify non-compliance with these requirements.
 As high-profile data breaches have become more common, those who report violations of cybersecurity and data privacy requirements often experience retaliation and seek legal protection.

 In many cases, federal law protects cybersecurity whistleblowers who work for federal contractors or grantees.
 This post provides an overview of those protections.